Quick contact info

 The blower door test provides complementary air infiltration data.
 By pressurizing the building envelope to a standardized differential, the protocol exposes specific air leakage pathways at assembly junctions, penetrations, and structural transitions where stack-driven infiltration is most severe.
 The ACH50 measurement this test generates establishes the baseline infiltration rate against which post-retrofit performance can be quantified for Florida Building Code compliance documentation.

 A professional energy audit incorporating all three diagnostic protocols delivers the thermal mapping, ACH50 measurement, cavity fill confirmation, moisture content readings, and compliance gap analysis required to specify an accurate retrofit scope of work.
-Refer to our before and after insulation case studies for real project examples that demonstrate this diagnostic process in practice.
 For additional homeowner-facing guidance on insulating older homes, see This Old House’s guide on insulating an old house.

 Retrofit Methods Evaluated for South Florida’s Climate Conditions